-We recognize compensation costs related to stock-based awards, including stock options and non-vested stock, based on the estimated fair value of the awards on the date of grant.
-We estimate the grant date fair value, and the resulting stock-based compensation, using the Black-Scholes option-pricing model, or Black-Scholes.
-The grant date fair value of the stock-based awards is generally recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the respective awards.
+We measure our stock-based awards granted to employees and non-employees and shares issued under our employee stock purchase plan based on the estimated fair values of the awards on the respective grant dates.
+We use the Black-Scholes option-pricing model (Black-Scholes) to estimate the fair value of its stock-based awards and shares purchased under the employee stock purchase plan.
+The Company recognizes compensation expense for time-based awards on a straight-line basis over the requisite service period, which is generally the vesting period of the award.
+The Company accounts for forfeitures of stock option awards as they occur.

 Black-Scholes requires the use of subjective assumptions to determine the fair value of stock-based awards.

 These assumptions include:

-- Fair Value of Common Stock-Historically, for all periods prior to our initial public offering in October 2019, the fair value of the shares of common stock underlying our stock-based awards was estimated on each grant date by our board of directors.
-In order to determine the fair value of our common stock underlying option grants, our board of directors considered, among other things, valuations of our common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid. - Expected Term-The expected term represents the period that stock-based awards are expected to be outstanding.
-The expected term for option grants is determined using the simplified method.
-The simplified method deems the expected term to be the midpoint between the vesting date and the contractual life of the stock-based awards. - Expected Volatility- As a privately held company historically, the Company has limited trading history for its common stock and, as such, the expected volatility is estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock option grants.
+Fair value of common stock-Prior to our IPO in October 2019, the fair value of our common stock underlying stock-based awards was estimated on each grant date by our board of directors.
+In order to determine the fair value of our common stock underlying stock-based awards, our board of directors considered, among other things, a valuation of our common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.

+Expected term-The expected term represents the period that stock-based awards are expected to be outstanding.
+The expected term for option grants is determined using the simplified method, which is the midpoint between the vesting period and the contractual term of the option.

+Expected volatility-As a privately held company prior to our IPO in October 2019, we have a limited trading history for our common stock and, as such, the expected volatility is estimated based on the average volatility for comparable publicly traded biotechnology companies over a period equal to the expected term of the stock-based awards.
 The comparable companies were chosen based on their similar size, stage in the life cycle or area of specialty.
-We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our own stock price becomes available. - Risk-Free Interest Rate-The risk-free interest rate is based on the U.S. Treasury zero coupon issues in effect at the time of grant for periods corresponding with the expected term of option. - Expected Dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
-Therefore, we use an expected dividend yield of zero.
+We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our own stock price becomes available.

+Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury zero coupon issues in effect at the time of grant for periods corresponding with the expected term of a stock-based award.

+Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
+Therefore, we used an expected dividend yield of zero.

 We will continue to use judgment in evaluating the assumptions utilized for our stock-based compensation expense calculations on a prospective basis.
-In addition to the assumptions used in Black-Scholes, the amount of stock-based compensation expense we recognize in our financial statements includes stock option forfeitures as they occurred.
+In addition to the assumptions used in Black-Scholes, the amount of stock-based compensation expense we recognize in our financial statements includes stock option forfeitures as they occur.